user24/code-shuffler/README.md

 * I'd like it to be able to accept multiple arguments more easily, and update it to be able to learn the pythagorean theorem.
 * I'd like to turn it into a real genetic programming example, instead of just brute force.
 * There's a tonne of optimisations to the basic brute forcer, for instead de-duping successes.
+* Would like it to take inputs and targets from the commandline.
+Maybe read ops from a file.